 Discrimination and prejudice against minorities, particularly Muslims, has been normalized in India since Modi came to power in 2014.
 The country has also seen open calls for genocide and mass murder fuelled by disinformation and hate speech circulating on social media.
-Such online targeting of minorities has been linked to
+Such online targeting of minorities has been linked to several instances of mob lynching.
+For instance, in 2018 at least 19 people were killed within two months in India, over a fake news story about child abductors that went viral over WhatsApp.

-Among answers on a Quora page (a US-based question-and-answer website) titled "Who is Rana Ayyub, and why does she keep abusing India and Indians?", one targets Ayyub for her childhood disability and religion: "Just a crippled Jihadi keyboard warrior ranting against Hindus and Modi for her polio and sex-deprived life."
-For example, following the revocation of Kashmir's special status in August 2019, most of the national media did not report critically on the large-scale crackdown, whereas the international news outlets with foreign correspondents on the ground in the region did hold the government up to scrutiny.
+26 Among answers on a Quora page (a US-based question-and-answer website) titled "Who is Rana Ayyub, and why does she keep abusing India and Indians?", one targets Ayyub for her childhood disability and religion: "Just a crippled Jihadi keyboard warrior ranting against Hindus and Modi for her polio and sex-deprived life."

+27 For example, following the revocation of Kashmir's special status in August 2019, most of the national media did not report critically on the large-scale crackdown, whereas the international news outlets with foreign correspondents on the ground in the region did hold the government up to scrutiny.